soleilssss/soleilssss.github.io/_pages/about.md

 Research Interests
 ======
-<font size=3> My research interests are medical image analysis, computer vision, reinforcement learning and multimodal learning.
+<font size=3> My research interests are **medical image analysis, computer vision, reinforcement learning and multimodal learning**.
 Special focus is on developing advanced algorithms for medical image analysis to improve computer-aided diagnosis.
 Previous representative works include: 1) Automatic analysis system of colon endoscopic images for disease prevention, detection and diagnosis.
 2) Automatic segmentation algorithm for cardiac scars and edema based on reinforcement learning.  </font>  <br> 🌟 **<font size=3> If you are interested, please feel free to email me. </font>** 🌟

 News
 ======